 1. Lewis Hamilton - 105 wins

-- First race: 2007 Australian Grand Prix
+- Race number one: 2007 Australian Grand Prix.

 - World Championships: 7 (2008, 2014-15, 2017-20)